What You’ll Learn

 Applying to the Program

-In addition to completing the standard application for admission to the university, applicants to the master's degree program in composition are required to submit a portfolio of scores and recordings that best demonstrate their ability as a composer.
+In addition to completing the standard application for admission to the university, applicants to the master's degree program in composition are required to submit a portfolio of scores and recordings (pdf, mp3) that best demonstrate their ability as a composer.
 They must also include a short essay in which they discuss their career goals as a composer and why they are interested in pursuing a master's degree in composition.

-Graduate Degree Audition Requirements
+Graduate Degree Interview Requirements